ramofabian/aws-bootcamp-cruddur-2023/journal/week4.md

 <p align="center"><img src="assets/week4/connection_url_db.png" alt="accessibility text" width="500"></p>

 2. New folder `db` will be created within `aws-bootcamp-cruddur-2023/backend-flask/` to allocate db schemas.
-Once the dicrectory is creted the following files must be created with the information below:
+Once the directory is created the following files must be created with the information below:
 - `schema.sql`: This file contains the code in `SQL` syntax to install `uuid-ossp` plugin, create tables: `users` and `activities` as `public and drop it if it those exists.

 ```sql